 These are principles towards which strategies should aspire.
 They are all important and no order of priority is implied.
 They do not represent a checklist of criteria to be met but encompass a set of desirable processes and outcomes which also allow for local differences.
+A strategic planning process needs to strive to adhere continuously to all of these principles.

 People-centred.
-An effective strategy requires a people-centred approach, ensuring long-term beneficial impacts on disadvantaged and marginalized groups, such as the poor.
+An effective strategy requires a people-centred approach.
+While many past strategies have been about development, they have often had mixed effects on different groups.
+More should be done to ensure that strategies have long-term beneficial impacts on disadvantaged and marginalized groups, such as the poor.

 Consensus on long-term vision.
 Strategic planning frameworks are more likely to be successful when they have a long-term vision with a clear timeframe upon which stakeholders agree.
 At the same time, they need to include ways of dealing with short- and medium-term necessities and change.
-The vision needs to have the commitment of all political parties so that an incoming government will not view a particular strategy as representing only the views or policies of its predecessor.
+The vision needs to have the commitment of all political parties.
+Without this, there is the danger that an incoming government will see a particular strategy as representing the views or policies of its predecessor.